gustavos86/gustavos86.github.io/_posts/2023-11-28-Fixing-metadata-access-from-EC2.md

 [ec2-user@ip-172-31-30-20 ~]$
 ```

-A google search helped me to get the rason about of this.
+Googlin' to figure out the rason about of this **401 - Unauthorized** error message.

 Documentation: